symfony-si/symfony-docs-sl/bundles/DoctrineMongoDBBundle/index.rst

 ODM are available.
 Depending on your project needs, other version strings may be used, which are discussed in Composer's `schema documentation`_.

-You can now can install the new dependencies by running Composer's ``update`` command from the directory where your ``composer.json`` file is located:
+You can now install the new dependencies by running Composer's ``update`` command from the directory where your ``composer.json`` file is located:

 .. code-block :: bash

-    php composer.phar update
+    php composer.phar update doctrine/mongodb-odm doctrine/mongodb-odm-bundle

 Now, Composer will automatically download all required files, and install them for you.